-- 12.1 Lessees and licensees will complete a short annual survey on their use and management of the facility. - 12.2 Twelve months prior to the expiry of a lease or licence with a Category 1-8 tenant, Council will request a report from the tenant containing information about: - a.
+- 12.1 Lessees and licensees will complete a short annual survey on their use and management of the facility. - 12.2 Twelve months prior to the expiry of a Lease or Licence with a Category 1-8 tenant, Council will request a report from the tenant containing information about: - a.
 Use of the facility and/or land and any community benefit provided - b.
 Legal status of the organisation and funding sources - c.
 Any business, management and development plans, as well as recent annual reports - d.
 Any improvements made to the facility and/or land, including capital expenditure - e.
-Plans for future improvements and capital expenditure, including potential funding. - 12.3 Council will review the report, the tenant's history and the criteria set out in Table 6 of this policy. - 12.4 At least six months prior to the expiry date of the lease or licence, Council will inform the tenant of its intention to either offer a new lease or licence or seek expressions of interest for the facility or building. - 12.5 This policy will be reviewed at least every four years.
+Plans for future improvements and capital expenditure, including potential funding. - 12.3 Council will review the report, the tenant's history and the criteria set out in Table 6 of this policy. - 12.4 At least six months prior to the expiry date of the Lease or Licence, Council will inform the tenant of its intention to either offer a new Lease or Licence or seek expressions of interest for the facility or building. - 12.5 This policy will be reviewed at least every four years.

-13. Related resources
+Related resources

 - 13.1 There are a range of legislative requirements relating to the management and use of council-owned facilities and buildings in NSW.
-These include requirements under the Local Government Act 1993 about the leasing and licensing of facilities. - 13.2 Section 46 of the Act allows a council to grant a lease or licence for a community facility, if authorised in a plan of management that applies to the land.
-A lease or license agreement can be negotiated at any time and is for a set term.
-The maximum period for leases and licences on community land under the Act, without the approval of the Minister, is 21 years.
-Under Sections 47 and 47A of the Act, proposed leases or licences must be publicly notified for a period of at least 28 days.
-If the proposed lease or licence term is greater than five years, and the council receives an objection to the proposal, the Minister must provide consent before the lease or licence can be granted. - 13.3 Community land is also regulated by plans of management.
-Under Sections 35 and 36 of the Act, these must be prepared for all community land, and must include the: - a. objectives and performance targets for the land - b. means by which the council proposes to achieve the plan's objectives and performance targets - c. way in which the council proposes to assess its performance against the plan - d. activities which require the prior approval of the council before they can be carried out.

-- 13.4 Other important sections of the Act which are relevant to this policy are: - Section 440, which requires councils to adopt a code of conduct to guide the behaviour of councillors, staff members and council delegates in carrying out their functions - b.
-Section 610F, which requires councils to publicly advertise all proposed fees and charges for at least 28 days, as part of their draft operational plan. - 13.5 Under the Crown Land Management Act 2016, Crown land must be managed as if it were community land under the Local Government Act 1993, unless the land has been classified as operational land with the consent of the Minister. - 13.6 This policy will be implemented in accordance with these and other provisions of the Act and the following related legislation, regulations, policies and plans:
+These include requirements under the Act related to Leasing and Licensing of facilities. - 13.2 The Act authorises a council to grant a Lease or Licence for a community facility, if it is permitted within a plan of management that applies to the land.
+A Lease or License agreement can be negotiated at any time and is for a set term.
+The maximum period for Leases and Licences on Community Land under the Act, without the approval of the Minister, is 21 years.
+The Act also stipulates when proposed Leases or Licences must be publicly notified for a period of at least 28 days.
+If the proposed Lease or Licence term is greater than five years, and the council receives an objection to the proposal, the Minister must provide consent before the Lease or Licence can be granted. - 13.3 Community Land is also regulated by plans of management.
+Plans of management must be prepared for all Community Land, and must include, but is not limited to, the following: - a. objectives and performance targets for the land - b. means by which the council proposes to achieve the plan's objectives and performance targets - c. way in which the council proposes to assess its performance against the plan - d. activities which require the prior approval of the council before they can be carried out. - 13.4 Under the Crown Land Management Act 2016 (NSW), Crown land must be managed as if it were Community Land under the Act unless the land has been classified as Operational Land with the consent of the Minister. - 13.5 This policy will be implemented in accordance with the provisions of the Act and other legislation related to this policy, in addition to regulations, policies and plans.
+These include: - a.
+Council policy documents - Code of conduct - Statement of Business Ethics Policy - Complaints Handling Policy - Complaints Handling Procedure - b.
+Council strategies and plans - Asset Management Strategy - Plans of management